acoullandreau/nyc_taxi_trips/readme.rst

 - I picked the viridis color palette.
 Although recommended for its smooth transitions that specifically applied to heat maps, I also used two colors to represent the dots in the animations.

 Regarding the video parameters:

 - I chose a rather high resolution (1920x1080) to allow the image to be of good quality (the more details the better without exageration)
 - I chose to render 30 fps, to give time to see the animation at normal speed.
 But I could have gone for 60 to be able to record in slow motion using video editing afterwards

 Regarding the plot itself:

-- I chose to normalize the weight of the point based on the max number of passengers which means that from one day to another, although the biggest point will have the same size, it will not represent the same number of passengers (compromise to prevent having huge differences between the points, or squishing too much the scale by using a log.
+- I chose to normalize the weight of the point based on the max number of passengers of the whole period analysed, which means that from one day to another, the points will have a size varying between the max and the min of passengers on the whole period.
+It can be that for day with low traffic, the contrast in the size of the points is not very obvious.
 - What is represented is actually the flow of people from one zone to another, extrapolated to make the point move between its origin and its destination.
 I.e not an itinerary, not a time related position of people.
 Just an animation of the flow of people between one origin and one destination, averaged or counted per day.

 **Rendering choices for the heat map rendering**

 Regarding the colour code used:

-- To be consistent with the animation choiced, I chose a black background to illuminate the map and allow contrast to be more visible
+- To be consistent with the animation choices, I chose a black background to illuminate the map and allow contrast to be more visible
 - However, I used another color palette, where darker (closer to the background color) means few people traveling and lighter means more people traveling.
 To plot the difference between weekdays and weekends, we use two different tones for positive and negative values, but the logic is the same.

 Regarding the plot itself:

-- There is no normalization of the weight, but a linear choice of color depending on the value.
+- I use a color scale that spans from 0 to max value, and normalize the weight using this scale.
+It can happens that if the min value of closer to the max value than 0, the contrast between the plotted colors is not evident.
-- One map is dedicated to one zone, highlighted with a thicker outline.
+- One map is dedicated to one zone, highlighted with a thicker yellow outline.

+Besides, I decided to create an extra table with preprocessed data in order to speed up the queries to render the maps.

 **Libraries choices**